localstack/snowflake-docs/content/en/getting-started/installation/index.md

 ### Updating

-To update the LocalStack Snowflake emulator using the `localstack` CLI, uninstall and install the extension again:
+To update the Snowflake emulator using the `localstack` CLI, uninstall and install the extension again:

 {{< command >}}
 $ localstack extensions uninstall localstack-extension-snowflake